macuseri686/lmTerm/README.md

 - `command_row.py`: UI component for command interactions
 - `lmstudio_manager.py`: Interface to LM Studio API
 - `terminal.py`: Terminal command execution utilities

+## Troubleshooting

+### Linux

+1. If you get GTK-related errors:
+   - Make sure you've installed all system dependencies
+   - For Ubuntu/Debian: `sudo apt install --reinstall python3-gi python3-gi-cairo gir1.2-gtk-4.0 gir1.2-adw-1`
+   - For Fedora: `sudo dnf reinstall python3-gobject python3-gobject-gtk4 libadwaita`

+2. If PyGObject is not found:
+   - Try reinstalling it: `pip uninstall PyGObject && pip install PyGObject`
+   - Make sure you're using the system Python for GTK bindings

+### macOS

+1. If you get GTK-related errors:
+   - Make sure you've installed GTK4 and libadwaita via Homebrew
+   - Try running: `brew reinstall gtk4 libadwaita pygobject3`
+   - Ensure your virtual environment is using the correct Python version

+2. If PyGObject is not found:
+   - Try reinstalling it: `pip uninstall PyGObject && pip install PyGObject`
+   - If that doesn't work, install via Homebrew: `brew install pygobject3`

+3. If the application crashes on startup:
+   - Check that LM Studio is running and the API server is enabled
+   - Verify the port number in `config.json` matches your LM Studio settings

 ## License